 Many diet fads are based on unscientific cultural myths, including or excluding entire food groups.
 As a result, many people who hope to attain better health wind up doing grave harm to their bodies, including their bones.

 I have written extensively about the mechanics of bone formation and whole body health that is blatantly ignored by the Medical Establishment.
 Just recently, I’ve posted about the dangers of sitting too much, of eating too much meat, and of course, on the incredibly harmful and ineffective bisphosphonates, the most prescribed osteoporosis drugs .

 There is even more to learn, and I’ve compiled it all into a thorough, yet easy-to-read Program that details the science of your bones and what it takes to make them stronger without osteoporosis drugs.
-Among other important topics, the Save Our Bones Program addresses the most prevalent bone-depleting habits and behaviors, some of which will surprise you.
+Among other important topics, the Osteoporosis Reversal Program addresses the most prevalent bone-depleting habits and behaviors, some of which will surprise you.
 And the Program also provides you with simple actions and lifestyle changes that will make you and your bones healthier and younger.

 Stop Worrying About Your Bone Loss

 Join thousands of Savers from around the world who have reversed or prevented their bone loss naturally and scientifically with the Osteoporosis Reversal Program.